changeworld/azure-docs.pl-pl/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md

 - Azure Powershell:

     ```powershell
-    # Get the current model of the scale set and store it in a local powershell object named $vmss
+    # Get the current model of the scale set and store it in a local PowerShell object named $vmss
     $vmss=Get-AzureRmVmss -ResourceGroupName "myResourceGroup" -Name "myScaleSet"

-    # Create a local powershell object for the new desired IP configuration, which includes the referencerence to the application gateway
+    # Create a local PowerShell object for the new desired IP configuration, which includes the referencerence to the application gateway
     $ipconf = New-AzureRmVmssIPConfig "myNic" -ApplicationGatewayBackendAddressPoolsId /subscriptions/{subscriptionId}/resourceGroups/myResourceGroup/providers/Microsoft.Network/applicationGateways/{applicationGatewayName}/backendAddressPools/{applicationGatewayBackendAddressPoolName} -SubnetId $vmss.VirtualMachineProfile.NetworkProfile.NetworkInterfaceConfigurations[0].IpConfigurations[0].Subnet.Id –Name $vmss.VirtualMachineProfile.NetworkProfile.NetworkInterfaceConfigurations[0].IpConfigurations[0].Name

-    # Replace the existing IP configuration in the local powershell object (which contains the references to the current Azure Load Balancer) with the new IP configuration
+    # Replace the existing IP configuration in the local PowerShell object (which contains the references to the current Azure Load Balancer) with the new IP configuration
     $vmss.VirtualMachineProfile.NetworkProfile.NetworkInterfaceConfigurations[0].IpConfigurations[0] = $ipconf

-    # Update the model of the scale set with the new configuration in the local powershell object
+    # Update the model of the scale set with the new configuration in the local PowerShell object
     Update-AzureRmVmss -ResourceGroupName "myResourceGroup" -Name "myScaleSet" -virtualMachineScaleSet $vmss
     ```